Sub-bosonic (deformed) ladder operators: Examples and Developments

 \subsection{Uniform distribution}

-Of course, the definition of fuzzy operators holds for distributions which are not encompassed by conditions under which Proposition 1 is valid.
+Of course, the definition of sub-bosonic operators holds for distributions which are not encompassed by conditions under which Proposition 1 is valid.
 As an example let us consider the simplest non-trivial realization of Eq. (\ref{fuzzy}), that is, a uniform distribution over a finite, symmetric interval.
-This amounts to $f(\Delta \omega)=1/\Gamma$ for $\Delta \omega \in [-\Gamma/2,\Gamma/2]$, and $f(\Delta \omega)=0$ elsewhere.
-This leads to the simple integrals
+This amounts to $f(\Delta \omega)=1/\Gamma$ for $\Delta \omega \in [-\Gamma/2,\Gamma/2]$, with $f(\Delta \omega)=0$ elsewhere, leading to the simple integrals